NUMSEMIC/TexturedPerovskiteSolarCells.jl/README.md

 ## Usage

-To reproduce the results from the paper, you will need the [git LFS extension](https://git-lfs.com/) and a Julia installation (version ≥ 1.10.0).
+To reproduce the results from the paper, you will need a Julia installation (version ≥ 1.10.0).

 1. **Clone this repository**
 ```